jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 model, also known as their document model, and a common serialization (see fig.\ \ref{fig:datamodeling}).
 Models define elements of a document in terms of sets, strings, tuples, graphs or similar structures.
-These structures are mathematically rigor in theory [@Renear2009] but more based on descriptive patterns in practice [@Voss2013a].
+These structures are mathematically rigorous in theory [@Renear2009] but more based on descriptive patterns in practice [@Voss2013a].
 The meaning of these elements (for instance "words", "sentences", and "paragraphs" in a document model) is based on ideas that we at least assume to be consistent among different people.